ApostolSavov/streams-app/README.md

 A simple app that implements basic CRUD functionality for streams (specific content format to be decided).

+Made for the purpose of practicing a Udemy React course (project idea is not original)

-note: default urls and ports are set for local testing with OBS
+**Note**: default urls and ports are set for local testing with OBS

 ## Technologies